realBjornRoden/cognition/README.md

 ```
 * Review (text from output JSON)
 ```
-$ printf $(jq ".responses[].textAnnotations[0].description" result31008.json)
+$ jq -r ".responses[].textAnnotations[0].description" result31008.json

-"Google is using deepfakes to fight deepfakes.
+Google is using deepfakes to fight deepfakes.
 With the 2020 US presidential election approaching, the race is on to figure out how to prevent widespread deepfake disinformation.
 On Tuesday, Google offered the latest contribution: an open-source database containing 3,000 original manipulated videos.
 The goal